 Flu vaccine is your best protection against the flu.

 Everyone 6 months and older needs a flu vaccine each year.
-Flu vaccine is especially important this year because of the ongoing COVID-19 pandemic.
-Widespread flu vaccination will reduce the spread of flu during the COVID pandemic and prevent serious illness as much as possible.
-It can also reduce the chances of people becoming infected with both flu and COVID-19 at the same time.
+Flu vaccine is especially important during the ongoing COVID-19 pandemic.
+Widespread flu vaccination will reduce the spread of flu and prevent serious illness as much as possible.

 Some people can develop serious and potentially life threatening complications from the flu.
-It's very important that people who are more likely to experience serious complications from the flu get their vaccine:
+It's very important that people who are more likely to experience serious complications from the flu get their vaccine, including:

 People with chronic health problems

 Protect yourself and your community by making a plan to get your flu vaccine today!
 If you have insurance, flu vaccine is available for no-cost at many pharmacies and health care providers.
-If you don't have insurance, see below for some no-cost options from community partners and the Health Department.
+If you don't have insurance, see below for different no-cost options.

 Children under 19 years old who are Medicaid-eligible, uninsured, underinsured, American Indian, or Alaska Native, may be eligible for the Vaccines for Children (VFC) program.
 An interactive map displaying VFC provider information is available here.